jhinmainksta/drone/docs/en/magnetic_grip.md

 }
 ```

-To monitor the status of the electromagnetic gripper, you can connect the *ws281x* LED strip (included to Clover kit).
+To monitor the status of the electromagnetic gripper, you can connect the *ws281x* LED strip (included to Drone kit).
 Connect it to power +5v – 5v, ground GND – GND, and signal wire DIN – Arduino D12.

 To control the magnet and monitor it using the LED strip, use the following code: